-The carrying amounts of accounts receivable, accounts payable, accrued expenses, and debt approximate fair value because of the short maturity terms of these instruments.

-Contingent consideration liabilities related to acquisitions are measured at fair value each reporting period using Level 3 unobservable inputs.
-The Company's estimates of fair value are based on assumptions believed to be reasonable, but which are uncertain and involve significant judgments by management.
+The carrying amounts of accounts receivable, accounts payable, and accrued expenses approximate fair value because of the short maturity terms of these instruments believed to be reasonable, but which are uncertain and involve significant judgments by management.
 Any changes in the fair value of these contingent consideration liabilities are included in general and administrative expenses in the consolidated statements of comprehensive loss.
-There were no changes in fair value of contingent consideration during the six months ended July 31, 2022, as the contingent consideration liability was settled as of July 31, 2021.
-A summary of the changes in fair value of contingent consideration for the six months ended July 31, 2021 is as follows (in thousands):
+There were no changes in fair value of contingent consideration during the three months ended April 30, 2022, as the contingent consideration liability was settled as of July 31, 2021.
+A summary of the changes in fair value of contingent consideration for the three months ended April 30, 2021 are as follows (in thousands):